 If it is incorrectly connected to a generic USB hub it will appear like this:

-The problem is particularly prevalent on the new Intel i-series chipsets (Core i3, i5 and i7), both in desktop and notebook format, as these chipsets do not provide a way to connect directly to the root hub.
+This is particularly prevalent on the new Intel i-series chipsets (Core i3, i5 and i7), both in desktop and notebook format, as these chipsets do not provide a way to connect directly to the root hub.

 Desktop users can add a PCI or PCIe USB card, which will work as long as the card does not have an internal, non-root hub.
+A USB 2.0 or 3.0 card may work, depending on specs.

 Notebook/laptop users cannot add a USB 2 ExpressCard, as these cards attach a new hub to the existing USB controller and you still cannot connect directly to the root hub.
 In this case, a USB 3 ExpressCard can be added provided that you are using the latest drivers from our downloads page.